 For the second essay, it is important to focus on who you are as an individual.
 Go beyond awards and achievements here, and highlight truly important aspects that have shaped you.
 It is important to first prepare a list/matrix of events that have influenced you, and select the most important ones first.
 Only then put pen to paper (or rather, fingers to keyboard).

 Overall, shorter word limits only put more pressure on applicants to come up with stronger responses.
 Give the SP Jain PGPM Application Stage 1 essays the thought and attention they deserve.
 After you submit your application to the SP Jain PGPM program admissions at this stage, you will be notified in 1-2 weeks on your progress to the next stage of the process, if you have been selected.

 The second stage of the SP Jain PGPM Application is much more rigorous than the first.
-In this phase, applicants are sent a detailed PGPM profile sheet to fill.
-This profile sheet includes six detailed essays, and further columns requiring detailed information on the applicant’s education, career progression, post-MBA goals, key work responsibilities, and international experience.
-The essay topics are:
+In this phase, applicants are asked to prepare an organizational chart, and then participate in an admissions interview process.
+This interview process focuses closely on the applicant’s education, career progression, post-MBA goals, key work responsibilities, and international experience.

-Some advice on how to tackle these essays:
+Some advice on how to tackle the interview:

 – SP Jain PGPM is a highly competitive program.
 It is looking for achievers (both academic and professional) and so it highly values any achievements you can show from your projects or your college life.
 For this reason, you should steer clear of mentioning minor work wins as achievements.
 Dig deep, go through appraisals, projects, and professional accomplishments, and select only the best points to highlight.